 The measure also affects manufacturers such as TP-Link Systems, a California-based company that originated from a Chinese enterprise.
 Last month, the Texas attorney general sued the company, alleging that it fraudulently sold its networking equipment and gave Beijing access to devices belonging to U.S. consumers.
 TP-Link Systems said it would “vigorously defend” its reputation and emphasized that the Chinese government has no ownership or control over the company, its products, or user data.

 It is noteworthy that just last month, the Trump administration had suspended a proposed ban on TP-Link routers for the domestic market.
 The FCC does, however, allow companies to apply for an exemption.
-Other major brands such as Netgear, Google Nest, Amazon Eero, and Cisco also manufacture their routers outside the U.S. Netgear’s stock rose by more than 12 percent following the announcement of the ban.
+Other major brands such as Netgear, Google Nest, and Amazon Eero also manufacture their routers outside the U.S. Netgear’s stock rose by more than 12 percent following the announcement of the ban.

 Tip: “AI chips will stay in America unless foreign countries invest in the US”